Best Golf Wedges for Mid Handicappers Review

 Cons

-See full review of the wedge here.
+7. Callaway MD2 Wedge(See a full review of the wedge here).

-If there was a vote for the most valuable golf wedge for mid handicappers, most players would probably vote for the Callaway MD2 wedges.
 The MD2 feels nice and soft, and gives you plenty of forgiveness on mishits.
 If you’re more of a low-mid handicapper (under 15), you’ll probably also like the newer Callaway MD3 W Grind.
 It’s not as forgiving as the MD2, but it’ll feel great when you hit the sweet spot.

 There’s a nice selection of lofts for right-handers (47, 50, 52, 56, 58, 60, and 64), and not so nice for left-handers (52, 56, and 60).
-The grind selection is up to par, though, with three options to choose from – C-Grind (versatile and can open face), U-Grind (for more aggressive golfers), and S-Grind (straight and traditional, midway between the other two).
+The grind selection is up to par, though, with three options to choose from – C-Grind (versatile and can open face), U-Grind (for more aggressive golfers) and S-Grind (straight and traditional, midway between the other two).

 Pros